DistributedProofreaders/ppcomp/README.md

 The text files are identified by the `.txt` extension, html files by the `.htm` or `.html` extension, and a Px or Fx file by its `"projectID"` prefix.

 It applies various transformations according to program options before passing the files to the Linux program `dwdiff`.
-There does not seem to be any Windows equivalent of `dwdiff`.
+There does not seem to be any Windows equivalent of `dwdiff`, it can only be run in a Windows Subsystem for Linux console.

 ## Usage
 | Option                       | File type | Description                                                  |